ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 >
 > Below are some common problems that could happen while installing.
 >
-> -   installation takes long time,
+> -   Installation takes long time
->     -   downloads and compilations can take several minutes to complete, please be patient
+>     -   Downloads and compilations can take several minutes to complete, please be patient.
->     -   you might have bad luck and the dependencies can not be resolved at the moment, please try again later or [raise an issue](https://github.com/ESMValGroup/ESMValTool/issues/new/choose)
+>     -   You might have bad luck and the dependencies can not be resolved at the moment, please try again later or [raise an issue](https://github.com/ESMValGroup/ESMValTool/issues/new/choose)
-> -   if you have a old conda installation you could get a `UnsatisfiableError` error.
-Please install a new conda and try again
+> -   If you have an old conda installation you could get a `UnsatisfiableError` message.
+Please install a newer version of conda and try again
-> -   downloads fail due to company proxy, see [conda docs](https://docs.anaconda.com/anaconda/user-guide/tasks/proxy/) how to resolve
+> -   Downloads fail due to company proxy, see [conda docs](https://docs.anaconda.com/anaconda/user-guide/tasks/proxy/) how to resolve
 >
 {: .callout}